cwallacebailey/Django-SouthWest-Walkers/README.md

 ![Profile Page](static/media/profile_no_profile_picture.png)

-If they do add social media links font awesome icons are added depending on the social media link they have added to their profile:
+If they do add social media links font awesome icons are added which change color on hovering, the icons change depending on the social media link they have added to their profile:

 ![Profile Page without social media links](static/media/profile_view.png)